INTERVIEW AND PHOTOS BY MARKO SYRJALA

-That?s true.
+That’s true.
 The case is still going on and we tried to do the show under that name.
-It was so touch and go because we weren?t allowed to do that show and then we had to name it "Warlock 1986" and that?s how we did it but now ? there might a couple of lawsuits waiting because of that?
-It?s a completely mess.
-Like it was in the eighties it?s still the mess I don?t know what will happen but I hope that we win this time?
-It?s all about the name so if we could get the name back then no problem?
-Next year we have to go to court once again and it?s horrible because just we just wanted to do great gig for the fans and then shit like that happens.
+It was so touch and go because we weren?t allowed to do that show and then we had to name it “Warlock 1986” and that’s how we did it but now.
+There might a couple of lawsuits waiting because of that?
+It’s a complete mess.
+Like it was in the eighties it’s still the mess I don’t know what will happen but I hope that we win this time?
+It?s all about the name so if we could get the name back then no problem.
+Next year we have to go to court once again and it?s horrible because just we just wanted to do a great gig for the fans and then shit like that happens.

 Warlock actually sounded surprisingly good at Wacken.
 If I remember correctly, some of the guys gave music a long time ago?

 Yeah like Frank.
-He didn?t play bass in sixteen years.
-He didn?t touch his bass in sixteen years and when we did our twentieth year anniversary gig of mine in Dusseldorf last year in December I invited everybody.
-I said I want to invite them all of guys to come and then I did phone calls and asked if they want to come?
-They said that it would be nice to play a few songs together but the bass player said "No. I haven?t played my bass in ages!!"
-Then we borrowed a bass for him from somewhere and actually we played three songs and he did it very well.
+He didn’t play bass in sixteen years.
+He didn’t touch his bass in sixteen years and when we did our twentieth-year anniversary gig of mine in Dusseldorf last year in December I invited everybody.
+I said I want to invite them all of the guys to come and then I did phone calls and asked if they want to come?
+They said that it would be nice to play a few songs together but the bass player said “No. I haven’t played my bass in ages!!”
+Then we borrowed a bass for him from somewhere and actually, we played three songs and he did it very well.
 We had a good time and we all get along well and it was like three hours and fifteen minutes and fans really loved it.
-Next thing what happened was that Wacken people called us and they asked if we could do something very special because it was their fifteenth anniversary concert.
+Next thing what happened was that Wacken people called us and they asked if we could do something very special because it was their fifteenth-anniversary concert.
 I said, maybe we could bring the orchestra people and maybe I could call the Warlock guys?
-And that?s what I did.
-They had to think about it a little bit and Frank said again "Well I didn?t played the bass in a long time which is almost like a half of my lifetime" and I said "C?mon just practise and do it!"
-I think he did, remember he didn?t play in a long time, he did pretty good?
+And that’s what I did.
+They had to think about it a little bit and Frank said again “Well I didn?t played the bass in a long time which is almost like a half of my lifetime” and I said, “C’mon just practice and do it!”
+I think he did, remember he didn?t play in a long time, he did pretty well?

 He totally quit?